• About Us

 Most HELOC loans have two main phases.
 The first is called the draw period, usually ten years, during which you may access the available credit.
 HELOC loan contracts only need a small interest-only payment during this period.
 You can have the alternative of paying extra.

 Many lenders have around twenty-year repayment periods after the ten-year draw period.
-You will need to pay all the cash you borrowed, including interest, at the contracted rate during this repayment period.
+You must pay all the cash you borrowed, including interest, at the contracted rate during this repayment period.

 HELOC Qualifications